OSHeroes/Magma/README.md

 ## Credits

-This repository was based on the implementation, which can be found in `github.com/HeroesAwaken/GoFesl`.
+This was created by mea and a friend of mine called "neqnil" based on BF2MASE backend, from the1domo ,freaky123(they recorded live traffic) .
+And using the implemenation and research from Aluigi

+THERE IS NO LICENSE , YOU CAN DO WHATEVER YOU WANT WITH THIS CODE BY THE TIME YOU DOWNLOAD IT